Boys' love: Legal issues

 BL has been the subject of disputes on legal and moral grounds.
 Mark McLelland suggests that BL may become "a major battlefront for proponents and detractors of 'gender free' policies in employment, education and elsewhere", while BL artist Youka Nitta has said that "even in Japan, reading boys' love isn't something that parents encourage."
 In Thailand, the sale of unauthorized reproductions of shōnen-ai manga to teenagers in 2001 led to media coverage and a moral panic.
 In 2006, an email campaign pressuring the Sakai City Central Library to remove BL works from circulation attracted national media attention, and promoted a debate over whether removal of BL works constituted a form of discrimination.
 In 2010, the Osaka Prefectural Government included boys' love manga among other books deemed potentially "harmful to minors" due to its sexual content, which resulted in several magazines prohibited from being sold to people under 18 years of age.

 In the People's Republic of China under the general secretaryship of Xi Jinping, authors of danmei have been arrested and criminally prosecuted.
 Anhui TV reported that, at least 20 young female authors writing danmei novels on an online novel website were arrested in 2014.
 In 2018, the pseudonymous Chinese BL novel author Tianyi was sentenced to 10 1/2 years in prison under laws prohibiting the production of "obscene material for profit".
-Hu, Ge and Wang summarise the trajectory of censorship over danmei from 2004 to the present, and suggest that the Chinese party-state has endeavored to boost a discourse as regard danmei hatred in particular since 2021 as exemplified in the ban of danmei-adapted web dramas and media representation of male effeminacy in September 2021.
+In August 2021, the BL-adapted show Word of Honor was banned.
+The National Radio Television Administration introduced further policies in January 2022 which resulted in the cancellation of all planned BL dramas.

 Zanghellini notes that due to the "characteristics of the yaoi/BL genre" of showing characters who are often underage engaging in romantic and sexual situations, child pornography laws in Australia and Canada "may lend themselves to targeting yaoi/BL work".
 He notes that in the UK, cartoons are exempt from child pornography laws unless they are used for child grooming.